Noleli/homepage/_posts/2015-04-12-quantified-cantillation.md

 <img src="{{site.baseurl}}/post-uploads/trop/etnakhta.svg" alt="Etnakhta through the Torah">

-The reason for the rather dramatic plunge toward the beginning of *Bamidbar* seems to be a shift in sentence structure.
+The reason for the rather dramatic plunge toward the beginning of *B'midbar* seems to be a shift in sentence structure.
 Checking the text, this part of the Torah contains quite a bit of genealogy, which contains many single-phrase sentences ("So-and-so begat so-and-so"[^women]), and many occurrences of the common *pasuk* "<span dir="rtl">וידבר ה` אל־משה לאמר</span>".

 Oddly, I did a bit of digging into this, and it looks like a drop in words per *pasuk* actually lags the drop in *etnakhta*s.
 I'm not sure why.